Where should you set your sights if you were to live in Mexico?

 Puerto Vallarta

-There are a lot of beaches, lively nightlife, speedy internet, and a ton of incredible prices on places to stay, especially during the off-peak times of the year.
+Puerto Vallarta has a lot of beaches, lively nightlife, speedy internet, and a ton of incredible prices on places to stay, especially during the off-peak times of the year.

 Fortunately, this area has not been entirely corrupted by tourism, and the city itself is still pretty laid-back.